tokyo2329/url-shortening-service/README.md

 ## Description

-To complete this exercise, I decided to go with a simple but effective (at least I think so) method.

-Every given url is given a 10 character replacing url.
-The "replacing url" is randomly generated using ascii characters.

-If the generated url already exists in the database, it generates it again. (although, there's a small chance of it generating the exact same copy of another one existing)
+To shorten a given url I used hashids to create a unique hash for each url.
+It's done by hashing the id of an url object.

 Everything is done in the "urlshortener" django app.